Createdd/Writing/articles/Reflect2017.md

 - Public Procurement Law
 - IT-Law

 I also love the dynamics of having different social settings.
 Working half-time as well as studying the rest of the time allows my to build different relationships with different minds.
-It's amazing to see how people in different fields think differently.
+It's amazing to see how people from different fields think differently.

 ## Read at least 10 books